 “I am an old man now.
 I think I need to hand over the church to a younger person.
-I think your fiancée is the most suitable person to replace me,”
+I think your fiancée is the most suitable person to replace me.”

 “He is happy enough as the youth pastor, Bishop.
 Besides, you are the face of the church.
-If you leave suddenly especially after this drama, you might undo what you have built for over the years,”
+If you leave suddenly especially after this drama, you might undo what you have built for over the years.”

 “I will not leave suddenly.
 I will remain as the Bishop…but without administrative powers.
 I will make Michael the Senior Pastor.
 I will probably involve myself more in the charity work and let you and Michael run the church.
-In fact, call him up and put him on speaker right now,”
+In fact, call him up and put him on speaker right now.”

 “Hi sweetheart, I was just about to call you,” a deep voice says over the phone.

-“Hi son,” the Bishop says calmly.
+“Hi Michael,” the Bishop cuts in.

 “What are you talking about Michael?”

-“You have not seen them?
-Nude photos of Dorothy and a younger man are all over the web.”
+“Nude photos of Dorothy and a younger man are all over the web.”